The Wonder of it all

 The Tridge is the formal name of a three legged wooden footbridge spanning the confluence of the Tittabawassee and Chippewa Rivers in Chippewassee Park in Midland.
 The Tridge opened in 1981.
 It consists of one 31-foot (9.4 m) tall central pillar supporting three spokes.
 Each spoke is 180 feet long by 8 feet wide.

 The Tridge is one of Midland’s largest tourist attractions and people often travel from all over the country to visit it!
-Its three legs span out to Chippewassee Park, St. Charles Park (Old Red Coats) and the Farmer’s Market areas.
+Its three legs span out to Chippewassee Park, Saint Charles Park (Old Red Coats) and the Farmer’s Market areas.

 Okay.
 I’ve seen the Tridge.
 What’s next?

 This is a story of rampant unregulated pollution.
-St. Louis is close to the geographic center of Michigan’s lower peninsula and sits on the banks of the Pine River.
+Saint Louis is close to the geographic center of Michigan’s lower peninsula and sits on the banks of the Pine River.
 These geographic advantages likely contributed to the establishment of the Michigan Chemical Company there in 1935.
 Over the ensuing four decades, the company which became Velsicol Chemical, was the town’s largest employer.

 It’s all but certain that problems from the company’s waste discharge were bubbling underground for some time but the first major issue, while unrelated to local discharge, erupted in May 1973 when workers accidentally shipped bags of polybrominated byphenal (PBB) – a fire retardant produced under the name FireMaster – to a Farm Bureau feed center near Battle Creek instead of another of the company’s products NutriMaster.
 The toxic PBB was then mixed into feed and distributed to farmers across the state setting the stage for one of the worst chemical / agricultural disasters in the state’s history.

-(From Interstate Technology Regulatory Council)
+[Aerial photo from Interstate Technology Regulatory Council].

 It took nearly a year before a federal scientist identified PBB as the cause of the gruesome deaths and deformed births that were plaguing Michigan farmers.
 This eventually led to the slaughter of 23,000 heads of cattle and nearly two million chickens.
 Sadly for Michigan residents most of them had consumed PBB laced food by this time and as recently as 2019 an Emory University study estimated that fully 60 percent of Michiganders have elevated levels of PBB in their systems.
 PBB has been linked with breast and liver cancers and thyroid and kidney diseases.

-But this wasn’t the only problem the chemical plant generated for St. Louis.
-During the Second World War, the company manufactured DDT for the U.S. Military and it continued producing the product long after the war’s end.
+But this wasn’t the only problem the chemical plant generated for Saint Louis.
+During the Second World War, the company manufactured DDT for the U S Military and it continued producing the product long after the war’s end.
 In the 1950s it began dumping copious amounts of industrial waste directly into both the Pine River and at other ground sites nearby.
 As all animal life in the river died and local gardens did the same, the state government finally took action against Michigan Chemical’s parent company Velsicol.

-The company shut its St. Louis plant in 1978 eventually demolishing and burying everything from towers to pipes to railroad tracks.
+The company shut its Saint Louis plant in 1978 eventually demolishing and burying everything from towers to pipes to railroad tracks.
 This burial included thousands of tons of DDT, PBBs, and other chemical waste.

-As part of a legal settlement with the state in 1982, the company paid a 38.5 million dollar fine and agreed to “contain its contamination.”
+As part of a legal settlement with the state in 1982, the company paid a 38-and-a-half-million dollar fine and agreed to “contain its contamination.”
 According to Ed Lorenz, political science professor emeritus at Alma College, “They contaminated a lot of stuff, but they had good connections, politically.
 And so, while they got penalized like here, they struck this deal they’d shut down and demolish the plant on site, and if they did that, they’d be able to walk away scott free even though they’d contaminated the food chain of 8 ½ million people.”
 In other words, by sowing mass confusion, people in power commit collusion.

 The contamination of the site remained at such a high level that in the year the lawsuit was settled a judge decreed the need for a permanent granite marker as a warning.

-While the marker originally sat outside the site itself, because a disaster like this can’t be put in the hands of fate, residents of the town had it moved to its current location on the grounds of the St. Louis Historical Society in 2013.
+While the marker originally sat outside the site itself, because a disaster like this can’t be put in the hands of fate, residents of the town had it moved to its current location on the grounds of the Saint Louis Historical Society in 2013.
 It sits adjacent to a small museum.
 Of course when I was there,

 the museum was closed.